rspencer01/Project-Magrathea-V2/README.md

 Data
 ----
-Since the input data is large (3Mb), it is not included in this repo, but can be downloaded from [here][http://www.ked.co.za/temp/smalldata.dat].
+Since the input data is large (3Mb), it is not included in this repo, but can be downloaded from [here][1].

 Data is 3m resolution of a 9 square kilometers of a section of North America.
-More data can be obtained from [here] [http://viewer.nationalmap.gov/viewer/].
+More data can be obtained from [here][2].

+[1]: http://www.ked.co.za/temp/smalldata.dat "Sample formatted data obtainable here"
+[2]: http://viewer.nationalmap.gov/viewer/ "More raw data obtainable here"